 The seat of Jim Wells County, it was first called Bandana, then Collins, and finally named Alice after the daughter of Capt.
 Richard King, who established the King Ranch.
-When the Texas Mexican Railroad and the San Antonio & Aransas Pass Railroad intersected in the city, it became the world's largest cattle shipping point from 1888–95.
+When the Texas Mexican Railroad and the San Antonio & Aransas Pass Railroad intersected in the city, it became the world's largest cattle shipping point from 1888-95.
 Oil was discovered in the 1930s, and the town became a hub for petroleum business.
-It continues to serve as a center for agribusiness and tourism and as a distribution center for South Texas.
-The Beefmaster cattle breed was developed here.
+It continues to serve as a center for agribusiness and tourism for South Texas.
+The Beefmaster cattle breed was developed here.?

 Eleven city parks offer sports fields, tennis courts, swimming pools and an 18-hole municipal golf course.
 Enjoy outdoor band concerts on summer evenings.
 Hunters seek white-tailed deer, javelina, wild turkey, quail and dove.